-5.6.1 Annual holiday trading
+5.6.1 Annual leave trading

-The company operates a trading scheme where you can buy or sell holiday.
+The company operates a trading scheme where you can buy or sell annual leave.
 For part-time employees trading is subject to pro rata entitlement.
-There are three trading windows during the year.
-All holiday entitlement must be used within the year and cannot be carried forward into the following year.
-Payment will not be made in lieu of holiday not taken or traded within the designated trading windows.
-(See section 6 for more details on working hours and leave.)
+There are trading windows during the year, with opportunities to Sell four times per year and Buy two times per year.
+All annual leave entitlement must be used within the annual leave year and cannot be carried forward into the following year.
+Payment will not be made for any annual leave days not taken regardless if these days have been bought.